eprosync/interstellar_gmod/README.md

 This is an example of how I implement interstellar into 3rd-party applications via external means.\
 Garry's Mod was a perfect testing ground due to the amount of customization that it supports.\
 This can use "require" or "injection", either way is supported.

-Some repo-specific TODO's for me:
-- [ ] add runners to build this on debian & windows, x64 & x86